 How to make soup more flavorful

 I think this soup already is packing a lot of flavor, and especially considering how easy it is to make.
 But there are some ways in which you can get any soup more flavorful:

 - Brown (sear) the chicken to get more flavor on the chicken with that golden crust.
 This is what I do in this Thai chicken noodle soup.

 - Roasting the vegetables in the oven will develop and deepen the flavors of the vegetables.
 For example, this roasted tomato soup tastes very different from my easy tomato white bean soup (although both are delicious!)

 - Homemade chicken stock or vegetable stock/broth will always make everything taste better, I don't have a recipe for this but you can try Went Here 8 This' Crockpot Chicken Broth or That Girl Cooks Healthy's Vegetable Stock.

-- More spices and flavor enhancers like garlic, ginger, herbs, turmeric or chilli for more heat.
+- More spices and flavor enhancers like garlic, ginger, herbs, turmeric or chili for more heat.

 How to make this creamy vegetable and chicken soup even healthier

 This soup is already fairly healthy.
 It is packed with nutrition from the vegetables and chicken, but also from the milk and spices.
-There’s two things that can be better, and that is using a potato for thickener and omitting the butter.
+There are two things that can be better, and that is using a potato for thickener and omitting the butter.